stefansimik/nautilus_trader_examples/README.md

 ---

-For more information about Nautilus Trader and its powerful trading infrastructure, check out the [official documentation](https://nautilus-trader.github.io/).
+For more information about NautilusTrader and its powerful trading infrastructure, check out the [official documentation](https://nautilus-trader.github.io/).

 Happy Trading and Coding! ✨